FIVE Super League clubs still have quota spots for 2025 as every team’s situation analysed

 Catalans’ overseas situation is among the most intriguing.
 Steve McNamara’s Dragons have recruited Nick Cotric from Canberra Raiders, Luke Keary from Sydney Roosters and Tevita Pangai Junior from the Dolphins.

-The Dragons also currently have overseas figures Reimis Smith and Ben Lam off-contract, holding a one-year extension option over both.
+The Dragons also currently have overseas figures Reimis Smith and Ben Lam in their ranks, holding a one-year extension option over both, awaiting to discover whether they will earn themselves a new deal.

 Contracted: Chris Satae (2025), Tariq Sims (2025), Bayley Sironen (2025), Tevita Pangai Junior (2025), Luke Keary (2026), Nick Cotric (2027)